Ares-Xing/SpaceX-Launching-Data-Analysis/README.md

 This is a Data Science program.
-This program is for analysising SpaceX launching data and get insights and conclusions from the data set.
+This program analyzes SpaceX launch data to gain insights and draw conclusions from the dataset.